-PLEDGE BAILMENT • Pledge is bailment of goods • Bailment may be for purpose other than by for a specific purpose, i.e. to provide a way of providing security for a loan or security for a loan or fulfillment of an fulfillment of an obligation.
-It may be for obligation. purpose like repairs, safe custody, etc. • Pledge is bailment of goods as • Bailment is a delivery of goods by one security for the payment of debt or for person to another for some purpose upon a the performance of a promise. contract. • Moveable property is subject-matter • In the contract of bailment after the of pledge under the contract Act. accomplishing of the purpose the goods are

-Pawnee, i.e. Pledgee has a right of sale of goods pledged on default of Pawnor.
-He can do so by giving a notice to the pawnor.

-Pledgee has no right of using goods pledged. to be returned or otherwise disposed of according to the directions of the Bailor.
+- Pledge is bailment of goods for a specific purpose, i.e. to provide a security for a loan or fulfillment of an obligation. - Pledge is bailment of goods as security for the payment of debt or for the performance of a promise. - Moveable property is subject-matter of pledge under the contract Act. - Pawnee, i.e. Pledgee has a right of sale of goods pledged on default of Pawnor.
+He can do so by giving a notice to the pawnor. - Pledgee has no right of using goods pledged.